Last updated on March 23rd, 2023

 If you’ve noticed cold spots on your radiator when the heating is on high, we recommend a chemical flush.
 The chemicals used in the process will break down the magnetic sludge inside your central heating system.
 The result?
 A comfortable home and a fully functional boiler that supplies you with a reliable flow of hot water.
 Once the initial flush is complete, a scale filter, chemical cleaner and system inhibitor will be deployed to ensure optimum efficiency.

-The average cost for chemical flush will range between £300 and £700, depending on the number of radiators and expertise of the engineer.
+The average cost for a chemical flush will range between £350 – £800, depending on the number of radiators and the expertise of the engineer.

 Can you flush your radiators yourself?